Magisterial District Judge Court - Filing Suit

 How Much Can I Sue For?

-Magisterial District Judges hear cases in which there is $8,000 or less at issue.
-Disputes for the title of real estate must be filed in Court of Common Pleas.
+Magisterial District Judges hear cases in which there is $12,000 or less at issue.
+Disputes concerning real estate sales and distribution of an estate after someone passes away cannot be filed at Magisterial District Judge court, but must be filed in the county Court of Common Pleas.

 Where Should I File a District Justice Action?